GoogleFeud/ts-runtime-checks/README.md

 }
 ```

+You can provide the `ErrorMsg` type to make it return the error strings.

 #### Range<min, max>

 Checks if a number is excluively between `min` and `max`.
 They must be either a numeric literal, an `Expr`,